Best eCommerce Hosting For Australia

 Below, we’ll get into some of the nitty-gritty of the required features of e-commerce stores, the different hosting types you can choose from, and which specific web hosting features to look out for when researching web hosting providers (we also made comparisons for e-commerce hosting for the UK, and e-commerce hosting for Canada).
 These are the same things we analyse when writing our web hosting reviews.

 What Are the Differences Between E-Commerce and Normal Web Hosting?

 There are quite a few differences between e-commerce hosting and standard web hosting.
-E-commerce is obviously targeted towards online shops, which when compared to your average website, usually requires more security, more disk space, more databases, more scalability, etc.
+E-commerce is obviously targeted towards online shops, which when compared to building your average website, usually requires more security, more disk space, more databases, more scalability, etc.

 There are several features and functions that e-commerce sites need more than normal websites.